 Air pollution is a complex mixture of particles and gases.
 Fine particulate matter (PM2.5) is often measured as an indicator of ambient (outdoor) pollution levels.
 Ozone, a harmful gas, is also an important measure of ambient air pollution.
 The levels and composition of these pollutants vary from place to place, depending on what sources are present (for example, power plants, heavy industry, traffic, and the household burning of solid fuels), weather conditions, and how they mix in the atmosphere.
 See What are the major sources of outdoor air pollution? for more information.

-One of the most widely tracked and studied components of air pollution is fine particulate matter, consisting of airborne particles that are smaller than 2.5 micrograms in aerodynamic diameter (or PM2.5).
+One of the most widely tracked and studied components of air pollution is fine particulate matter, consisting of airborne particles that are smaller than 2.5 micrometers in aerodynamic diameter (or PM2.5).
 These particles are 20–30 times smaller than the width of a human hair and can be readily inhaled into the lungs.
 Levels of PM2.5 are measured in terms of micrograms per cubic meter of air (µg/m3).
 The level of PM2.5 in ambient (outdoor) air has been the most consistent predictor of early mortality (that is, people dying sooner than they would have otherwise) and increased disability (for example, feeling sick and missing school or work) in long-term studies of air pollution around the world.

 Another air pollutant widely used by many governments to track air quality is ozone.
 Ozone is formed by chemical interactions among other pollutants in the atmosphere where we live and breathe.
 It is a reactive gas that, due to its ability to irritate sensitive tissues in the airways and lungs, has been associated with adverse health effects in children and adults.
 Its effects on the respiratory system are well established and include worsening of asthma (acute effects) and reductions in lung growth (chronic effects).